vinhtuanpham/devops/README.md

 In our testing regime we will be using:

 * Windows 10 64bit
-We have purchased licenses of these OS's specifically for deployment in our VirtualBox virtual machines.
-The setup and installation of windows and VirtualBox is not described here except as pertains to testing.

 We will be installing the following components on each windows slave:

 * **Microsoft .NET and Visual Studio **